Why should I give to the School of Education?

 How do I know my contributions will be used as I intended?

-The College of William & Mary follows best practices as a 501(C3) non-profit organization.
+William & Mary follows best practices as a 501(C3) non-profit organization.
 Those guidelines are outlined in the Donor Bill of Rights.

 Additional questions?
 Please contact: